Search by name, year or event

 1170 - Pope Alexander III threatens England with an interdict and forces Henry to a formal reconciliation with Becket.
 However, the two of them quarrel again when Becket publishes papal letters voiding Henry’s Constitutions of Clarendon.

-1170 - Becket is killed at the high altar in Canterbury Cathedral on 29 December by four of Henry’s knights.
+1170 - Becket is killed in Canterbury Cathedral on 29 December by four of Henry’s knights.

 1171 - Henry invades Ireland and receives homage from the King of Leinster and the other kings.
 Henry is accepted as Lord of Ireland.

-1171 - At the Co Cashel, Henry makes Irish clergy submit to the authority of Rome
+1171 - At Cashel Henry makes Irish clergy submit to the authority of Rome

 1173 - Canonization of Thomas a Becket.